How to Take a Screenshot

 What Is It?

 There are a variety of ways to take a screen shot in Windows.
-This article goes through each of the prominent ones.
+This article goes through the most prominent ones.

 Contents